vrunge/dust0/README.md

 The proposed algorithm is a pruned dynamic programming algorithm optimizing a penalized likelihood **using a new pruning rule**, different from PELT or FPOP.
 We called this method the **DUST** pruning rule, standing for **Du**ality **S**imple **T**est.

 Indeed, indices for potential last change-point are discarded by considering some constrained optimization problems.
-For each potential last change-point index, evaluating its associated dual function at a random testing point enables a fast and efficient test.
+For each potential last change-point index, evaluating its associated dual function at a random (or deterministic) testing point enables a fast and efficient test.

+### Install the Rcpp package

+**REQUIREMENTS:**
+- R >= 3.4
+- devtools : `install.packages('devtools')`

+The package can then be installed from the github repo with the following command:

+    devtools::install_github("vrunge/dust")

+and imported with:

+    library(dust)

 [Back to Top](#top)